stevenhoney/excel-shopify-gift-card-tool/README.md

   - ##### Template
   Like `gift_card.birthday.liquid` Shopify gift card liquid templates are effectively standalone HTML pages, a template with a "Happy Birthday" message is an obvious example.
   - ##### Shopify Customer ID
-  Like `` This is the number after the last / in the URL when viewing the customer record in the Shopify admin.
+  Like `3363246964811` This is the number after the last / in the URL when viewing the customer record in the Shopify admin.
 Unfortunately Shopify does not include this in their default customer export, so a 3rd party app is needed in order to export Customer IDs to be used to assign gift cards to customers.
 I use and highly recommend [Excelify.io](https://excelify.io/) but there are [lots of alternatives](https://apps.shopify.com/search?q=csv+export#).

   When you assign a gift card to an existing customer it is sent to them via email immediately on creation, if you have their mobile/cell number in Shopify they will also be delivered via SMS.

+## API Rate Limiting
+The VBA script has a 0.5 second ause built in between calls (eg creating 100 gift cards should take just over 50 seconds~).
+At some theoretical upper limit you would hit a limit, I haven't dug into what that would be.
+At a total guess-timate creating a batch of a 1000 shouldn't be an issue, 10,000 might start stretching things?
+The script will show in the 'Tool Status' column clearly on what row/call any limit is reached - you could then delete the successful lines, wait a little and re-run again, repeat until done.

 ## Security
 You really shouldn't download and run XLSM files from the internet, ever.
 It would be pretty easy for me to have added a line in here that sends me gift card codes for your store (I didn't).
 The VBA code that is used is [here in the SRC folder]() and ideally you or someone in your oranization who understands it should check the code and create your own local version based on it.